-The whole area of soft skin between a body with female sex organs is called the vulva.
+The whole area of soft skin between a girls legs is called the vulva.
 The labia are two sets of soft folds of skin inside the vulva.
 The clitoris is a small mound of skin above the urethra and is very sensitive.

 Unlike the male reproductive organs that are easily seen, female external genitalia may be more challenging to conceptualize.
 Examine your external genitalia by placing a mirror between your legs.
-An easy way of explaining the female external genitalia is to say that from front to back there are three openings in a person with female sex organs' body:
+An easy way of explaining the female external genitalia is to say that from front to back there are three openings in a female's body: